Photo Credit: Eric Waters

 Durham, NC 27704

-Pictured below is the area for the artwork, also known as ground plane art or asphalt art, at the W. Club Blvd and Glendale intersection.
+Pictured above is the area for the artwork, also known as ground plane art or asphalt art, at the W. Club Blvd and Glendale intersection prior to installation.
 Residents were invited to share their thoughts on the crosswalk location through an initial survey on the design.

 Artist(s) Selection Process: Pre-Qualified Artist Registry.
 The application process for the Club Crossing project has closed.

 The artists selected to complete the initial designs for Club Crossing project are Claire Alexandre, Candy Carver, Jai Martin, Renzo Ortega and Cassandra Rowe.
 The project used the Pre-Qualified Artist Registry application process.
 From the pool of applicants, a panel of community members, artists, stakeholders and City staff reviewed the artists’ applications and selected the five artists.
 One of the five artists will be selected through a community vote, based on the artists' initial designs, to install their design in the spring of 2021.
-The winning artist selected by the community vote will be announced in late January 2021.
+The winning artist selected by the community vote, Candy Carver, was announced in February 2021.

 The Pre-Qualified Artist Registry has a rolling deadline for other upcoming public art projects.
 Apply today!